Author: Greg Gimlick

 Selecting Your Power System

-This is why you read this far, isn’t it?
-Let’s use an example of a standard .40-size trainer-style airplane that weighs 51/4 pounds, uses a glow .40, and spins an 11 x 6 propeller at approximately 11,000 rpm.
-Experienced glow pilots often look for a motor combination that will spin the same propeller at the same rpm and I’ve seen that work, but that’s not always the best way to do it.
-Electric motors are often more efficient when spinning larger diameter or deeper pitch propellers or a combination.
+This is why you read this far, isn't it?
+Let's use an example of a standard .40-size trainer-style airplane that weighs 5 1/4 pounds, uses a glow .40 engine, and spins an 11 × 6 propeller at approximately 11,000 rpm.
+Experienced glow pilots often look for a motor combination that will spin the same propeller at the same rpm and that works, but that's not always the best way to do it.
+Electric motors are often more efficient when spinning larger-diameter or deeper-pitch propellers or a combination.

 I created an example using an old trainer we have in the club from Hangar 9 called the Easy Fly 40.
-I removed the .40 glow motor and replaced it with a Cobra 4020/12.
-Using a 4S 4,000 mAh pack, this will spin an 11 x 6 propeller at 10,700 rpm, similar to the old glow motor.
-The airplane will fly similar to how it did with the old glow motor, but by tweaking the propeller, I was able to make it much better.
+I removed the .40 glow engine and replaced it with a Cobra 4020/12 motor.
+Using a 4S 4,000 mAh pack, this will spin an 11 × 6 propeller at 10,700 rpm, similar to the old glow engine.
+The airplane will fly much as it did with the old glow engine, but by tweaking the propeller, I was able to make it fly much better.

-The old glow motor was listed as producing 1 hp, which is the equivalent of 746 watts.
-With loss of efficiency, it’s likely approximately 3/4hp or roughly 560 watts, which works out to 106 watts per pound.
+The old glow engine was listed as producing 1 hp, which is the equivalent of 746 watts.
+With loss of efficiency, it's likely approximately 3/4 hp or roughly 560 watts, which works out to 106 watts per pound.

 Keep It Simple